ridhwaans/homehost/README.md

 By default, the server port is `5000`, client port is `3000`
 Run `npm start` from the `server/` directory to start the application as prod
 By default, client and server will run on `5000`
-While running, homehost continiously saves and retrieves metadata for any media files that were added, moved or removed
+While running, *homehost* continuously saves and retrieves metadata for any media files that were added, moved or removed

 ### Routes